-- 20/1.
-The Conference adopts the Connexional Central Services Budget for 2021/2022. - 20/2.
-The Conference notes the impact of the 2021/22 budget on the subsequent two years, and recognises that work will commence this year to identify and propose areas of the budget to be reduced from 2022/23 in order to restore the Methodist Church Fund to its reserve level. - 20/3.
-The Conference approves the district allocations of the assessment to the Methodist Church Fund set out in the report.
+- 48/1.
+The Council adopts the draft budget for 2021/22. - 48/2.
+The Council notes the impact of the 2021/22 budget on the subsequent two years.
+It recognises that work will commence this year to identify and propose areas of the budget to be reduced from 2022/23 in order to restore the Methodist Church Fund to its reserve level. - 48/3.
+The Council agrees that the remaining free reserve balance on the Epworth fund is used to contribute to the God For All Strategy. - 48/4.
+The Council approves the five year budget for the God For All strategy. - 48/5.
+The Council recommends to the Conference the district allocations of the assessment to the Methodist Church Fund (MCF) set out in the paper.

-Appendix 1: Resource Activities
+Appendix 1 : Resource Activities

-Activity Areas covered Building communities Ecumenical, Interfaith, Joint Public Issues Team, Forces Board, Communications Children, youth and families Children, youth, families, education, 3Generate Evangelism and Growth Evangelism and Growth, Venture FX, Heritage Global relations World Church, World Methodist Council; Mission Partners Learning network Learning network The Conference, the Council and Governance The Conference, the Presidency, the Secretary of the Conference, the Council, the Faith and Order Committee, the District Chairs, the Law and Polity Committee, Legal, Safeguarding Ministries Initial ministerial training, ministerial development, ministerial oversight, ministerial grants, Diaconal order Property Property team, Connexional manses, property projects, property grants
+Activity Areas covered Building communities Ecumenical, Interfaith, Joint Public Issues Team, Forces Board, Communications Children, youth and families Children, youth, families, education, 3Generate Evangelism and Growth Evangelism and Growth, Venture FX, Heritage Global relations World Church, World Methodist Council; Mission Partners Learning network Learning network The Conference, the Council The Conference, the Presidency, the Secretary of the and Governance Conference, the Council, the Faith and Order Committee, the District Chairs, the Law and Polity Committee, Legal, Safeguarding Ministries Initial ministerial training, ministerial development, ministerial oversight, ministerial grants, Diaconal order Property Property team, Connexional manses, property projects, property grants